 - If it still makes sense, automate that process with higher-tech solutions.

-Here is an example.
-Years ago, an automotive factory had an overly complex process for installing seats.
+To put it within the context of our own industry: years ago, an automotive factory had an overly complex process for installing seats.
 It had to be done by 2 to 3 people.

 They decided to use a big and expensive robot to lift the seat and install it.
 That robot had repeated breakdown problems (a very common challenge with manufacturing robots).
 When the robot was down, several people had to come on the line and install those seats.
 Automation was NOT a source of cost savings.